 In today's real estate market, much of the lending industry's focus is on first-time homebuyers and Millennials.
-Not just to increase page views or create hashtags – as real estate values have increased and local markets have recovered, first-time homebuying has not yet returned to historical norms, and the real estate ecosystem is missing a critical participant.
-Much of the blame for this has been directed at the high level of student debt that has made many a Millennial delay home buying and even forming households.
+Not just to increase page views or create hashtags – as real estate values have increased and local markets have recovered, first-time homebuying has not yet returned to historical norms.
+The real estate ecosystem is missing a critical participant.
+Much of the blame for this has been directed at the high level of student debt that has made many Millennials delay home buying and even form households.

 The top five most affordable metros include:Des Moines (+$50,157) Pittsburgh (+$46,828) Baltimore (+$46,572) Minneapolis (+$46,005) Kansas City (+$43,733)

-*Number shown represents how much more the average income is compared to the minimum amount necessary to purchase a median-priced home.
+*Number shown represents how much more the average income is than the minimum amount necessary to purchase a median-priced home.

 For more information and results on the Affordability Gap, check out The Most and Least Affordable Places to Buy Your First Home from Bloomberg News.